burt202/mocks-server-lite/docs/learn.md

 Routes are for defining the endpoints you want to mock where each have a `url`, `method` and an array of `variants`.
 Variants are describing ways in which an endpoint can respond.

+- You can add a `delay` to any variant to simulate response time, this overrides the global value if set
-Route id's should be unique across all routes, whereas variant id's only need to be unique within its route.
+- Route id's should be unique across all routes, whereas variant id's only need to be unique within its route.

 ```
 import {Route} from "mocks-server-lite"